 THE FUTURE

 In a 10-minute free-writing, imagine August’s future starting after high school graduation.
 What will he accomplish in his life?
-How is college going to be like?
+What is college going to be like?
 Where will he work?
 Compare your ideas with your group.

 INSPIRATION